 5. Physical realism.
 Future generations may mock current physical realism as a naïve belief in magical causes, just as we now mock fairies (Kastrup, 2020).
 The idea that a universe of matter made itself from nothing then observed itself is magical thinking to a scientist.

 6. Dualism.
 That the same reality causes matter and consciousness avoids the problems of two reality realms, because if mind and matter have the same source, there is no duality.

 7. Panpsychism.
-The activating principle behind physical matter can’t be a property of it because a cause can’t derive from its result, just as a projector of images can’t exist as one of the images it generates.
+The activating principle behind physical matter can’t be a property of it because a cause can’t arise from its result, just as an image projector can’t arise from the images it generates.

 8. Dual aspect monism.
 That atoms are conscious doesn’t explain our consciousness but that quantum entities unite when they entangle is a fact of physics.
 If entanglement increases the observer, our consciousness could evolve from what came before.

-Quantum waves can’t be observed because observing a photon wave collapses it to a particle that isn’t a quantum wave.
-It seems that we can’t observe what causes observation because that would be circular, like a hand drawing itself.
-We take observing for granted but the ability to observe isn’t free if quantum waves must restart for it to happen.
-Observation, like time and space, only began when our universe did.
-Being unable to observe quantum waves is the price we pay for being able to observe at all, as it is impossible to observe what creates observing!
+Quantum waves can’t be observed because observing a wave collapses it to a particle.
+We take observing for granted but observation isn’t free if quantum waves must restart for it to happen.
+We can’t observe what causes observation because it is circular, like a hand drawing itself.
+Being unable to observe quantum waves is the price we pay for being able to observe at all!